jadref/buffer_bci/tutorial/EEGBCITutorial/EEGBCI_worksheet.md

 **Image3 here**

-3. Start the stimulus generation software by running: `EEGBCITutorial\runEEGBCITutorial.bat` or  `EEGBCITutorial\runEEGBCITutorial.sh`
+3. Start the stimulus generation software by running: `tutorial\EEGBCITutorial\runEEGBCITutorial.bat` or  `tutorial/EEGBCITutorial/runEEGBCITutorial.sh`

 You should see Matlab start up, and (eventually) a window like this titled " **BCI Controller**".

-4. Finally, start the signal analysis software, by running: `EEGBCITutorial/startSigProcBuffer.bat` or `EEGBCITutorial/startSigProcBuffer.sh`
+4. Finally, start the signal analysis software, by running: `tutorial\EEGBCITutorial\startSigProcBuffer.bat` or `tutorial/EEGBCITutorial/startSigProcBuffer.sh`

  You should see Matlab startup.
 You will then be asked to pick a **cap-file** for this experiment which says for the connected eeg hardware where each electrode is positioned in 10-20 notation.
 For the EEG systems listed above the appropriate cap-files are:
   - **No-EEG hardware** : `1010.txt`